jgte/zh/english.md

 If there is no sound, turn off the TV and then turn it on again.
 If that doesn't work, do the same to the decoder, by pressing the big red button (standby/on) on the decoder.

+# Services

+## WiFi internet

+There is WiFi internet throughout the house.
+The SSID is *Lajinha* and contact me to get the password.
+The traffic is limited to 7Gb/month, so it may run out.
+If that is the case, the internet access is still working but at a much lower speed.
+During the summer months, the influx of tourists causes the network to overload and the speed might not be as high as expected.

 ## Hot water

 Hot water is available in both toilet rooms and in the kitchen, provided by the water heater above the kitchen sinks.
 The water heater is automatic, meaning it will turn on whenever a hot water tap is opened.
 Note that it can take a minute or so before hot water reaches the toilet room upstairs.
 Make sure the yellow valve is open before using hot water.
 Refer to the section on [gas](#gas) for more information about the gas supply.